nearform/commentami/packages/commentami-backend-hapi-plugin/README.md

 }
 ```

-**Note**: if you pass `options.multines = {}` the websockets will be active but the pub/sub system will work only for the single server and not between multiple servers (ie: through resid pub/sub).
+**Note**: if you pass `options.multines = {}` the websockets will be active but the pub/sub system will work only for the single server and not between multiple servers (ie: through redis pub/sub).

 ### `options.nes` \[optional\]

 If you want to customize the `nes` plugin you can pass [its options](https://github.com/hapijs/nes/blob/master/lib/index.js#L17-L42) through `options.nes`.

-An example of what you may want to do is settig up nes to use an authentication strategy that you have already add to you server
+An example of what you may want to do is settig up nes to use an authentication strategy that you have already added to you server

 ```
 nes: {